islamz1214/voobly-rec-scraper/README.md

 ## Results

-Check the downloads folder for the .rcx file.
+Check the downloads folder for the .rcx files.